frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 * to finish the current backsolve adjoint version,
 * to allow for computing the gradients of non-commuting SDEs,
-* to implement also an interpolation adjoint version
+* to implement also an interpolation adjoint version,
+* to benchmark it with respect to AD approaches

 in the upcoming weeks.
 For more information, the interested reader might take a look at the open [issues](https://github.com/SciML/DiffEqSensitivity.jl/issues) in the DiffEqSensitivity package.

+If you have any questions or comments, please don’t hesitate to contact me!

 [^1]: Kristian Debrabant, Andreas Rößler, Applied Numerical Mathematics **59**, 582–594 (2009).
 [^2]: Andreas Rößler, Journal on Numerical Analysis **47**, 1713–1738 (2009).
 [^3]: Xuechen Li, Ting-Kam Leonard Wong, Ricky T. Q. Chen, David Duvenaud, arXiv preprint arXiv:2001.01328 (2020).
+[^4]: Steven G. Johnson, "Notes on Adjoint Methods for 18.335."
+Introduction to Numerical Methods (2012).